cbworden/shake-doc/_sources/technical_guide.txt

 cover the many uses for earthquake scenarios from the users' perspective in the :ref:`users-guide`.

 A ShakeMap earthquake scenario is simply a ShakeMap with an assumed magnitude and location, and, optionally, specified fault geometry.
-For example, :ref:`Figure 1.13 <figure1.13>` shows ShakeMap scenario intensity (top) and peak velocity (bottom) maps for a hypothetical earthquake of M7.05 on the Hayward Fault in the eastern San Francisco Bay area.
+For example, :num:`Figure #figure1-13` shows ShakeMap scenario intensity (top) and peak velocity (bottom) maps for a hypothetical earthquake of M7.05 on the Hayward Fault in the eastern San Francisco Bay area.
 Due to the proximity to populated regions of Oakland, Berkeley and surrounding cities, this